4Players/odin-sdk/README.md

 ### Proximity Chat

 ODIN includes built-in support for proximity-based voice communication, allowing peers in the same room to only "hear" each other if they are within a defined virtual range.
-This feature enables scalable spatial audio systems for games, simulations, and virtual environments—without requiring you to manually filter streams or manage decoder state.
+This feature enables scalable spatial audio systems for games, simulations, and virtual environments - without requiring you to manually filter streams or manage decoder state.

 Each peer can publish a 3D position vector using the `SetPeerPosition` command.
 The ODIN server uses these positions to automatically cull audio streams between peers based on proximity.
 If two peers are beyond a defined distance threshold, the server will stop delivering audio packets between them.
 This behavior reduces bandwidth and CPU usage for large rooms and supports dynamic, spatially-aware voice chat without manual filtering on the client side.